-Make GPW funding available to firms that meet a high standard of both sustainability and worker empowerment.

-Establish the Europe Award, a prize for firms that meeting the principles of the Green New Deal for Europe and make great strides towards sustainability and democracy.
+- 1 Policy Recommendation: Make GPW funding available to firms that meet a high standard of both sustainability and worker empowerment. - 2 Policy recommendation: Establish the Europe Award, a prize for firms that meeting the principles of the Green New Deal for Europe and make great strides towards sustainability and democracy.